sixilli/Rust-Adam-Optimizer/README.md

 Learning rust and trying to create an adam optimizer.
+Pretty much only Backwards Propogation and Gradient Descent are functional.